Back to School Health and Safety Plan

 - SFDPH will help the school determine if the classroom, cohort, or school needs to be closed.

 - Schools with smaller and more contained cohorts are less likely to require school-wide closure.

 - Work with SFDPH to identify individuals who had close contact with the person with COVID-19.
 Exposed individuals or their families should be notified, know how to get tested, and understand when they or their child can return to school, usually 10 days after the exposure.

 - Open windows in areas used by the sick person to maximize outdoor air circulation.
 Close off those areas as soon as feasible, until they can be cleaned and disinfected

 - Notify student families and staff members identified as close contacts.

-- Notify all school staff, families, and students that an individual in the school has had confirmed COVID-19.
+- Notify by form that an individual in the school has had confirmed COVID-19.

 - Do not disclose the identity of the person as required by the Americans with Disabilities Act, and the Family Education Rights and Privacy Act.

 A student or staff member tests negative for COVID-19 after Scenario I (symptomatic)